 Insurance can reduce the risk of your debt (including student loans) becoming a burden to you or your loved ones if you die or become disabled during dental school.
 Life and disability insurance are usually required for a practice loan, and it’s smart to get both lined up in advance.

-No. It’s a benefit of ASDA membership, available only to ASDA membership and ADA student members who are full-time predoctoral students.
+No. It's a benefit of ADA student membership, available only to ADA student members who are full-time predoctoral students.

 Do I need a medical exam?

 Student members age 45 or older must provide proof of good health.
 Students 45 or older will need to fill out an application for both the ADA-sponsored Student Members Term Life and Disability Insurance.
 Student Term Life Application and Student Disability Application.

 Can I enroll if I don’t have a member ID yet?